jh3nd3rs0n/jargyle/README.md

 Jargyle is a Java SOCKS5 API and server.

-**Note:** Although the user guide is complete, the reference and Javadocs are incomplete at this time, but they will be complete in the future.
+**Note:** Currently Jargyle is still in development.
+Although implementation of the features is completed, breaking changes may occur such as the renaming of classes and methods for further clarity.
+Also, although the user guide is complete, the reference and Javadocs are incomplete at this time, but they will be complete in the future.

 -   [Client API Example](#client-api-example)
 -   [Server API Example](#server-api-example)